 Scientific Validation

-Preliminary studies, though small, have demonstrated shilajit’s ability to significantly increase levels of hemoglobin, hematocrit, and red blood cells in anemic models, validating its traditional use for this condition.
+Preliminary studies, though small, have demonstrated Shilajit’s ability to significantly increase levels of hemoglobin, hematocrit, and red blood cells in anemic models, supporting its traditional use for this condition.

 2. A Proven Defense Against Postmenopausal Bone Loss

-Bone health is a critical concern for women, especially following menopause when the protective effects of estrogen diminish, leading to an accelerated risk of osteopenia and osteoporosis.
+Bone health is a critical concern for women, especially following menopause when the protective effects of estrogen diminish, increasing the risk of osteopenia and osteoporosis.

 Preservation of Bone Mineral Density (BMD)

-A landmark randomized, double-blind, placebo-controlled clinical trial on postmenopausal women with osteopenia showed that daily shilajit supplementation effectively maintained and preserved bone mineral density at the lumbar spine and femoral neck in a dose-dependent manner.
+A randomized, double-blind, placebo-controlled clinical trial on postmenopausal women with osteopenia reported that daily Shilajit supplementation helped maintain bone mineral density at the lumbar spine and femoral neck in a dose-dependent manner.

 Modulation of Bone Turnover Markers